pmarcinkiewicz1/contrail-windows-ci/Test/README.md

 1. Call Suspend-PesterOnException (no parameters) at the beggining of the test script.
 It is defined in `PesterHelpers\PesterHelpers.ps1`.
+To resume script execution just press any key.
 Whole snippet may look like this:

 ```